Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 South African gold coins.

-Apparently it's... yeah, they're kind of untraceable and that's a big chunk of the world's
+Apparently it's, yeah, they're kind of untraceable and it's a big chunk of the world's gold is in these coins.

-The police also found a key with an identification number matching that of the plane that crashed earlier in the morning
+The police also found a key with an identification number

-I had my suspicions
+I had my suspicions.

-I didn't
+I didn't.

-Yeah but I'm good at picking twists.
+Yeah, but I'm good at picking twists.

 Yeah, that's you.

-I'm good at the twists.
+You're good at the twist.

-I initially had it written so I was going to reveal the key thing later.
+I initially had it written, so I was going to reveal the key thing later.

 There was also a key.

-I never thought about how planes have keys.
+I've never thought about how planes have keys.

 No, you do, but I've just never thought about that.

-I wonder how often the pilots like
+I wonder how often the pilots are like, oh no.

-You check the review mirror
+Then you check the review mirror.

 Where are those keys?

 They always have a little rock out the front.
-Yeah, it looks like a rock, but it's actually

-And we found out that our elderly neighbour kept her spare key at our front door in a fake
+And we found out that our elderly neighbour kept her spare key at our front door in a fake rock.

 That's smart.